openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 the Wallet sends a callback to the Callback Endpoint by sending the following parameters in the entity-body of an HTTP POST request using the `application/json` media type.

 * `status`: REQUIRED.
 Status whether the credential issuance was successful or not.
-The value MUST be either `success` or `fail`.
+The value MUST be either `success` or `error`.
 * `error_description`: OPTIONAL.
 Human-readable ASCII [USASCII] text providing additional information, used to assist the Credential Issuer developer in understanding the error that occurred.
 Values for the "error_description" parameter MUST NOT include characters outside the set %x20-21 / %x23-5B / %x5D-7E.

 Below is a non-normative example of a callback when credential issuance was successful: